Ian-Emsens/Ian-Emsens.github.io/noshnd.md

 - The Crazed King (destroyed Harold, killed the zombiefied king)
 - Kobra's Request (documents delivered)
 - The Magic Cupboard (crystal sword and green crystal acquired from owl man after scorpion killed)
 - The Roving Kobolds (Bonefang and her smith will move to the castle, the kobolds will work the mines and deposit their treasure in her hoard, the smith's dog follows Cadburus)
+- Riddletech Spire (survived the trial of strength on the second floor and collected its rewards)